 The Loeffler-Weber Cabin is one of our most unique offerings of our Wine Country Cottages on Main.
 Built by German settler Gerhard Rorig in 1846, this cabin served as a Sunday House.
-Sunday Houses were a second home were men stayed on weekends after a night of drinking with their friends.
-They were located near a church so they could attend church on Sundays.
+Sunday Houses were a second home where men stayed on weekends after a night of drinking with their friends.
+They were located near a church, so they could attend church on Sundays.
 This cabin was later added on and renovated by Johann Loeffler and his son-in-law J. Charles Weber.
 The home stayed in the Loeffler-Weber family for 90 years.
 Then George and Gloria Hill bought and restored it in the 1960s.

 Book your stay at the Loeffler-Weber Cabin today!